alandmoore/admbrowser/README.rst

 Description
 ===========

-WCGBrowser is a browser I wrote specifically for use on web kiosks.
-It's based on pyqt and webkit, and is designed to make lock-down very simple and painless.
+ADMBrowser is a browser specifically for use on web kiosks.
+It's based on pyqt and QWebEngine (Blink), and is designed to make lock-down very simple and painless.

 It was originally conceived for use in library catalog terminals, when it became clear that browsers with ever-growing feature lists like Firefox and Chrome were too much work to lock down correctly and completely.
 It was also designed to be easily configurable using a simple text file that can be hand-edited in a terminal over ssh across a slow WAN, so no databases, XML, or crazy binaries here.

+ADMBrowser is a fork of WCGBrowser, with these key differences:

+- WCGBrowser was based on QtWebKit, ADMBrowser is based on QtWebEngine
+- WCGBrowser supports Python2 and Python3.
+ADMBrowser will only actively support Python3.
+- The command line and configuration syntax may differ slightly.

+*ADMBROWSER IS CURRENTLY ALPHA QUALITY*  Many features are broken or unavailable simply because QtWebEngine is young and does things differently than QtWebKit.

 Features
 ========